Rockets rally past Spurs for 109-107 victory

+HOUSTON (AP)After Houston completed the biggest comeback in franchise history, Russell Westbrook was asked about the key to the win.

+The star guard didn’t speak for several seconds.
+He simply patted his chest several times, crediting the Rockets’ heart for the victory.

-HOUSTON (AP)Russell Westbrook scored 31 points, James Harden had 28 and the Houston Rockets set a franchise record by overcoming a 25-point deficit to beat the San Antonio Spurs 109-107 on Monday night.
+Westbrook scored 31 points, James Harden had 28 and Houston set a franchise record by overcoming a 25-point deficit to beat the San Antonio Spurs 109-107 on Monday night.

+“Sometimes you’ve got to want it more than the other team,” Westbrook said.
+“It’s that simple.
+No plays or no possessions or no shots can change that.”

 The comeback eclipses the 23-point deficit Houston faced in a 110-107 victory against Portland on Jan.
 22, 1977.